jax-ml/jax/docs/autodidax.md

 One piece missing is device memory persistence for arrays.
-That is, we've defined `handle_result` to transfer results back to CPU memory as NumPy arrays, but it's often preferrable to avoid transferring results just to transfer them back for the next operation.
+That is, we've defined `handle_result` to transfer results back to CPU memory as NumPy arrays, but it's often preferable to avoid transferring results just to transfer them back for the next operation.
 We can do that by introducing a `DeviceArray` class, which can wrap XLA buffers and otherwise duck-type `numpy.ndarray`s: